learn-co-curriculum/dsc-building-an-object-oriented-simulation-lab/README.md

 #### Wrapping It All Up With `run()`

 This is the function that you (or your hypothetical user) will actually interact with.
 It will act as the "main" function.
 Since you've done a great job of writing very clean, modular helper functions, you should find that this function is the simplest one in the entire program.

 This function should:

 * Start a for loop that runs `self.total_time_steps` number of times.
-In order to demonstrate how to easily add a progress bar to iterables with the `tqdm` library, this line has been added for you.
+In order to demonstrate how to easily add a progress bar to iterables with the `tqdm` library, this line has been added for you
-* Display a message telling the user the time step that it is currently working on.
+* Display a message telling the user the time step that it is currently working on
 * Call `self._time_step()`
 * Once the simulation has finished, write the DataFrame containing the summary statistics from each step to a csv file.
-This line of code has also been provided for you.
+This line of code has also been provided for you

 In the cell below, complete the `run()` function.
 Comments have been added to help you write it.